reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

 Oh, here is a nice [official MongoDB guide](https://www.mongodb.com/compatibility/spring-boot) to start it with Spring Boot, so let's follow that step by step!

-### Publish/Subscribe Pattern
-I used ReactiveMongoRepository, the reactive version of MongoRepository in my project.
-If your project contains reactive repository too, you should be careful on the **Publish/Subscribe Pattern** while programming.

 #### @Document
 While a **document** in MongoDB acts as a record in RDB, **collection** does as a table.
 An annotation **@Document** will set the collection name, being used by a model.